andy-graybeal/Cybersecurity-Playbook/CYBR-1100- Security-Awareness/Milestone_01/AboutMe.md

 # Milestone 1 Part A: About Me Profile

 ## 👤 Name
-Your Full Name
+Andy Graybeal

 ## 💻 Career Interest in Cybersecurity
-I am interested in pursuing a career in cybersecurity because …
-(*Example: “I want to focus on defending networks and systems against cyber threats and eventually work in a Security Operations Center (SOC).”*)
+I am interested in pursuing a career in cybersecurity because …  I want to focus on defending networks and systems against cyber threats and eventually work in a Security Operations Center (SOC).

 ## 🎓 Background
-- **Education:** (e.g., “Currently enrolled in the Cybersecurity & Network Systems program at Hocking College”)
+- **Education:**  Currently enrolled in the Cybersecurity & Network Systems program at Hocking College
-- **Hobbies:** (e.g., “Enjoy building PCs, playing strategy games, and solving capture-the-flag (CTF) challenges”)
+- **Hobbies:** Enjoy building PCs, playing strategy games, and solving capture-the-flag (CTF) challenges
-- **Work Experience:** (e.g., “Worked part-time in IT support, assisting with troubleshooting and user account management”)
+- **Work Experience:** Worked full-time in IT support

 ## 🚀 Career Goals
 My short-term goal is to …
-(*Example: “earn industry certifications like CompTIA Security+ and CCNA while building hands-on experience through labs and internships.”*)
+Earn industry certifications like CompTIA Security+ and CCNA while building hands-on experience through labs and internships.

 My long-term goal is to …
-(*Example: “become a cybersecurity analyst, and eventually move into a penetration testing or security engineering role to help organizations protect critical systems.”*)
+Become a cybersecurity analyst, and eventually move into a penetration testing or security engineering role to help organizations protect critical systems.